Indo-Pacific Languages (IP)

 IP 465 (Alpha) Hawaiian and Indo-Pacific Teaching Practicum (3) An experienced-based introduction to various approaches in language teaching methodologies and techniques.
 Students' skills in teaching the Hawaiian or an Indo-Pacific language are developed through supervised teaching, class planning and evaluation.
 (B) Southeast Asian languages.
 Repeatable one time.
 CR/NC only.
 Pre: 402-level of the language practicum or consent; (B) CAM 402 or IND 402 or THAI 402 (or concurrent) and consent of instructor or equivalent language skills.

 IP 470 Folklore (3) Theory and method of comparative and analytical folklore study, with special applications to Pacific traditions.
-Pre: ANTH 200.
+Pre: ANTH 152 or consent.

 IP 499 Directed Studies (V) Study of a Pacific, South Asian, or Southeast Asian language through vernacular readings in various academic fields.
 Repeatable.
 Pre: third-level language and consent.